Applied and Computational Mathematics Master of Science Degree

 RIT’s Master’s in Applied Mathematics

-RIT’s mathematics master’s provides you with the capability to apply mathematical models and methods to study various problems that arise in industry and business, with an emphasis on developing computable solutions that can be implemented.
+In the applied mathematics master’s you will learn to apply mathematical models and methods to study various problems that arise in industry and business, with an emphasis on developing computable solutions that can be implemented.

 Applied Mathematics Careers